chikangpai/NEURO140-Final-Project/README.md

 ### 3. Train gene-mutation classifier

 In the multi-instance learning part, you can choose whether to use adapter.
 Simply change the "TRAIN_METHOD" in the sh file.

 ---

+### 4. Check results

+After storing each training models and inference results in the desired folder, we can use the notebook ipynb file to obtain results.

+---